Uncertainty quantification and stability of neural operators for prediction of three-dimensional turbulence: Introductuion

 The remainder of this paper is organized as follows.
-Section~\ref{sec2} formulates the problem in detail, including the governing equations used to generate data, the methods for UQ and stability analysis, and the application of ACF analysis.
+Section~\ref{sec2} formulates the problem in detail, including the governing equations used to generate data, the methods for UQ and stability analysis, the application of ACF analysis, and quantile-quantile (QQ) plot technique for UQ analysis.
 Section~\ref{sec3} describes the numerical approaches adopted for both conventional numerical solver and the training of neural operator models.
 Section~\ref{sec4} presents and discusses the results of numerical experiments.
 Section~\ref{sec5} discusses broader implications, key findings, limitations, and future work.
 Section~\ref{sec6} concludes the paper.